-Escape The Pandemic: Summer Camps Offer COVID-19-Free Bubbles This Fall
+Class Without Coronavirus: Students Take Schoolwork To Sleepaway Camp

 Camp North Star in Wisconsin is taking kids as young as 8 for a five-week fall session.
 A YMCA camp in North Carolina is renting out its cabins to kids and their parents, calling it a "solution for remote school and work."

 So, are all of these just coronavirus disasters waiting to happen?
-A study published by the Centers for Disease Control and Prevention says no. Looking at more than 1,000 kids and staff who attended four camps this summer in Maine, the researchers found only three people tested positive for COVID-19 and the virus didn't spread.
+A study published by the Centers for Disease Control and Prevention says no. Looking at more than 1,000 kids and staff who attended four camps this summer in Maine, the researchers found only three people tested positive for the coronavirus and the virus didn't spread.

 Dr. Laura Blaisdell, the medical director at one of the camps and a lead author of the study, says there was no single magic bullet for keeping COVID-19 at bay.